mehulagg/gitlab/doc/development/feature_flags/development.md

 the feature flag is set to enabled.
 If the feature contains any database migrations, it *should* include a changelog entry for the database changes.

+WARNING: **Warning:**
+Feature flags **must** be used in the MR that introduces them, or it will result in a [broken master](https://about.gitlab.com/handbook/engineering/workflow/#broken-master) scenario due to the `rspec:feature-flags` job that only runs on master.

 CAUTION: **Caution:**
 All newly-introduced feature flags should be [disabled by default](process.md#feature-flags-in-gitlab-development).